David Hillier: Arsenal

-Hillier scored his first League goal against Liverpool 20 April 1992 and established him further, especially with Paul Davis out of favour, and he was a regular at the heart of the midfield in 1992–93.
-He was instrumental in Arsenal’s double-prolonged assault on Wembley after helping beat Tottenham in the FA Cup Semi-final.
+Hillier scored his first league goal against Liverpool 20 April 1992 and established him further, especially with Paul Davis out of favour, and he was a regular at the heart of the midfield in 1992–93.
+He was instrumental in Arsenal's double-prolonged assault on Wembley after helping beat Tottenham in the FA Cup Semi-final.
 However a leg injury at Middlesbrough two days later meant he missed both the League Cup and FA Cup finals that season; Arsenal won both, the first time an English club had completed the Cup Double.

-Hillier returned the next season 1993–94 but after only 15 appearances in the League and another injury forced him to miss the club's 1994 UEFA Cup Winners' Cup Final victory over Parma.
+Hillier returned the next season 1993–94 but after only 15 appearances in the league and another injury forced him to miss the club's 1994 UEFA Cup Winners' Cup Final victory over Parma.
 By now he was less of a regular in the Arsenal side, especially after the signing of Stefan Schwarz.
 Although Hillier did finally play a cup final for Arsenal, substituted for Martin Keown, in the Gunners' unsuccessful defence of their Cup Winners Cup title in 1995, losing 2–1 to Real Zaragoza.

 Despite this, Hillier's form had clearly declined since his early days at the club, and he was a marginal player under Bruce Rioch.
 Following several off the field incidents by the time Arsène Wenger succeeded Rioch in autumn 1996, Hillier did not feature in Wenger's future plans for the side.
 Having played 142 matches for Arsenal (scoring two goals), Hilliers last appearance with Arsenal, came as a substitute in the last minutes, against Leicester City 24 August 1996.
 He was told Portsmouth were interested, and he wanted First Team football which Hillier did not see happening at Arsenal.

 Later career

 Hillier left Arsenal in October 1996 for Portsmouth in a £250,000 deal.
-Despite being sent off on his debut against Oldham Athletic, cemented himself a first team place at Fratton Park.
+Despite being sent off on his debut against Oldham Athletic, he cemented himself a first team place at Fratton Park.
 Hillier played 61 matches in two and a half years for Pompey, before moving on again.
 Ian Holloway took him to Second Division Bristol Rovers in February 1999, where Hillier scored twice against Wycombe Wanderers in the League Cup and Luton Town in the league.
-However, his spell here was not a success and he was released in 2002.
+He was released in 2002.
 He also had a spell at Barnet before retiring in 2003.

 Managerial career

-He was appointed manager of non-league Oldland Abbotonians at the start of the 2008–09 season. before moving to Almondsbury UWE in 2010.
-He also co-commentates on Arsenal matches for Arsenal TV, does guest appearances/after dinner speeches and attends charity events for Arsenal legends.
-He also find time to support local football teams in the Bristol area.
-Hillier has joined up with amateur player Yinka Brownlow and helps provide football coaching in association with UWE to talented youngsters in the Bristol area.
-He left the club in November 2013.